 - anti-nauseant ( if you get nauseous a lot at altitude)

-- immodium – (in case of diarrhea)
+- Immodium – (in case of diarrhea)

 - Mosquito repellent

-There are various factors that come into play while determining that cost of EBC as well as ABC trek.
+There are various factors that come into play while determining the cost of EBC as well as ABC trek.
 One of them is the cost of gear.
 If you travel to these places at the same time, the gear you will need will be identical.
 Therefore, the cost of gear is identical.

 Other determining factors are whether you will stay at tea houses for accommodation or luxury hotels.
 Teahouses in Nepal are cheap in comparison to luxury hotels.
 Food served there will also be cheaper.

-But you will spend more number of days trekking in EBC trek compared to ABC trek.
+But you will spend more days trekking in EBC trek compared to ABC trek.
 So even if you stay at teahouses in either of the treks and compare the prices, EBC will be more expensive than ABC as the costs of accommodation and food for extra days will be higher.

 You can also reduce the costs of your trek by going to the starting points of the trek by roadways.
-The price of a flight to Pokhara is higher compared to the ride by a bus there.
-Also, if you go to EBC by classic Jiri route, the costs will be reduced.
+The price of a flight to Pokhara is higher compared to the ride by bus there.
+Also, if you go to EBC by the classic Jiri route, the costs will be reduced.